nuagenetworks/nuage-kubernetes/OpenShift-Installation/Openshift-Installation.rst

     master.nuageopenshift.com openshift_node_group_name='node-config-master-all'

 ..
-Note:: It is mandatory to add the label install-monitor='true' to the master node for Nuage OpenShift master to be deployed.
+Note:: It is mandatory to add the label `install-monitor='true'` & `node-role.kubernetes.io/compute=true` to the master node for Nuage OpenShift master to be deployed.

+..
+Note:: The `uplink_interface` needs to be the same interface as to which the OpenShift API will be listening (by default, this is the first interface).
+If this differs from the control/data interface, make sure to configure routes on the node that point the connection to VSC over a different interface.

 Installing the VSP Components for the Single Master
 ----------------------------------------------------